FD28

 food poem 6

 This is a part of my life where I use mostly Rubbermaid brand tupperware (the kind you get at Dollarama with red lids), but there was another where we had an IKEA set with green lids, which warped in the dishwasher and did not secure well.
 Though at that time I didn't often bring leftovers around, only I remember taking dry cereal and nuts to university in these.
-Still before that, in my childhood, we had a few small square containers with baby-blue rubberish lids.
+Still before that when I was a child we had a few small square containers with baby blue, rubberish lids.
 They were very scratched up and old-seeming, but durable, as things even ten years ago were more likely to be.
 In these containers would be small sandwiches made for me by my mother, or (I'm remembering now), one time a sandwich made by my father, which I considered an utter failure and somewhat bewildering, even offensive...I don't know if I ate it.
 It was weirdly wedge-shaped and on dark bread, as I remember it, with cheese and mayonnaise.
 I was entitled then.

 Today in my red Rubbermaid container I ate two boiled potatoes and two boiled eggs for lunch.
 It was good and filling.
 I'm living pretty frugally and I'll eat almost anything.
 I like to pick up the slack where my parents are over-indulged; I like to eat the unwanted food and the excess - but I know this is a play-act at poverty and that I still participate in the same wealth as my parents and that this is merely a new configuration of the old paternal relationship.